members

-Vitor Furtado is a master degree student at the Institute of Arts and Design, Federal University of Juiz de Fora (UFJF).
-Topics of research: brazilian and south american literature and intersemiotic translation.
+Diego Rodrigues is a graduate student at the Dept. of Music at Institute of Arts, Federal University of Juiz de Fora (UFJF).
+Topics of research: contemporary music, music and technology, music and generative AI, intersemiotic translation.

 collaborators